Two-Scalar Bose-Einstein Condensates: From Stars to Galaxies

 Our results rely on numerically integrating the complete relativistic Einstein-Klein-Gordon (EKG) equations.
 We do so by implementing an efficient algorithm not common in boson star studies to solve the set of equation of motion for arbitrary parameters.
 Our algorithm employs the Relaxation Method described in \cite{NumericalRecipes} which can solve a system of differential equations subjected to their boundary conditions as opposed to the initial value shooting method typically used in these type of equations.
-This approach can be easily extended to N-scalar systems.
-The results are verified by comparing against the usual shooting method in the single scalar case \cite{Croon:2018ybs,Guo:2019sns}.
+This approach can be easily extended to N-scalar systems.\footnote{We note that the relaxation method avoids the problem of multi-dimension shooting, yet it still suffers from the stiffness issue if the separation of scales is large.
+That means, in the case of $N$-scalars, the separation between the lightest one and the heaviest one cannot be too large.} The results are verified by comparing against the usual shooting method in the single scalar case \cite{Croon:2018ybs,Guo:2019sns}.
 Besides the exact numerical solutions, we also provide analysis adopting a simple ansatz and write out the non-relativistic Hamiltonian.
 The scaling behavior in the linear regime is affected mainly by the mass ratio ($m_1/m_2$) of the two scalars, while that in the nonlinear regime is affected more by the non-gravitational interactions between the two scalars.
 In particular, we demonstrate that with mild repulsive interactions between the two scalars $\lambda_{12} \phi_1^2 \phi_2^2$, the system can be stabilized up to very large denstiy, a behavior that was only known to exist in the case of repulsive self-interaction $\lambda \phi^4$ \cite{Colpi:1986ye,PhysRevD.38.2376,Schiappacasse:2017ham,Croon:2018ybs}.
 We show that such a repulsive interaction can be realized in a realistic particle model with collective symmetry breaking \cite{Low:2002ws}.